treephones/FastCards/README.md

 # FastCards

-FastCards is an easy-to-use API for fetching flashcards on a given topic.
+FastCards is an easy-to-use API written in Express for fetching flashcards on a given topic.
 All flashcards provided by the public API are fetched from [Cram](https://www.cram.com/).

 ## Public API